Anon-Planet/thgtoa/guide.md

 ##### Force a Trim with Windows Optimize (for SSD drives):

-With this Native Windows 10 utility, you can just trigger a Trim on your SSD which should be more than enough to securely clean all deleted files that somehow would have escaped Trim when deleting them.
+With this Native Windows 10/11 utility, you can just trigger a Trim on your SSD which should be more than enough to securely clean all deleted files that somehow would have escaped Trim when deleting them.

 Just open Windows Explorer, Right Click on your System Drive and click Properties.
 Select Tools.
-Click Optimize and then Optimize again.
+Click Optimize and Defragment.
 You are done.
 That is probably enough in my opinion.

 ![][501]